plandes/deepnlp/doc/md/movie-example.md

 ### Natural language parsing

-Like in the [clickbate example], we configure the document parser class.
+Like in the [clickbate example], we configure a [FeatureDocumentParser].
-However, this time, we'll use the one we provide in the [domain.py] project, which is `MovieReview` and described more in the next section.
+However, this time, we'll use the one we provide in the `MovieReview` project described more in the next section.

 ### Feature Creation